Complications of gestational diabetes

 Gestational diabetes in itself as a condition is not a reason to be advised to have a caesarean section.
 However planned caesarean may be offered to you, or advised if your baby is showing very large for gestational age following growth scans, where the diagnosis has been very late in the pregnancy or where poor glucose control has been an issue.

 Induction of labour

 For many ladies with gestational diabetes, due to many of the complications mentioned above, we may be advised to be induced due to medical reasons.
 According to the current NICE guidelines induction (or elective caesarean section) should only be considered before 40+6 weeks for women with gestational diabetes if there are maternal or fetal complications.
 For more information on Induction of labour please read more here.

 Post birth diabetes testing

-Gestational diabetes increases your risk of developing type 2 diabetes after the pregnancy.
+Gestational diabetes increases your risk of developing type 2 diabetes after pregnancy.
 Statistics from Diabetes UK state that there is a sevenfold increased risk in women with gestational diabetes developing type 2 diabetes in later life.
-NICE state that up to 50% of women diagnosed with gestational diabetes develop type 2 diabetes within 5 years of the birth.
+NICE states that up to 50% of women diagnosed with gestational diabetes develop type 2 diabetes within 5 years of birth.

 We very rarely see ladies being diagnosed as type 1 diabetics following gestational diabetes, but gestational diabetes may be the flagstone for testing for type 1 diabetes.